 At this convergence of tech and employee well-being, there is a rich opportunity for improving overall health.
 Wellness IT solutions that capture data can inform risk assessments and health insurance coverage.
 They can create a holistic overview of an employee’s health, sharing their well-being data at the workplace with their healthcare provider through one, easy-to-use platform.
 The potential is vast, and companies would be wise not to ignore the benefits of wellness tech.

-Below are some examples of how forward-thinking IT can benefit employees in the workplace.
+Below are some examples of how forward-thinking managed IT can benefit employees in the workplace.

 Digital Solutions to Address Mental Health